unoriginal1234/headliners-admin/README.md

-# headliners-admin
+# headliners-mvp
-Admin site for pop culture game
+Demo for website version of a pop culture card game